open-education-hub/ccas/CCAS_pandoc.md

 15
 :::

-figuretext: The above figure is an example of linear growth.
+Figure: The above figure is an example of linear growth.
 Thomas Robert Malthus (1766-1834) warned about the dangers of uninhibited population growth.
 :::

 ### Details